astriaorg/dev-cluster/docs/astria.md

 ### Relayer
 The Relayer's responsibility is to take validated blocks from the sequencer and pass them along to both the Conductor and the DA layer.
 Because the sequencers block times are much faster than those of the DA, the relayer also collects a queue of sequencer blocks before wrapping them for submission to DA.

-The individual sequencer blocks sent to the Conductor enable fast finality for an improved UX and also act as soft commits for the execution layer.
+The individual sequencer blocks sent immediately to the Conductor to enable fast finality for an improved UX and also act as soft commits for the execution layer.
 The collections of blocks sent to the DA layer are used as a source of truth and are ultimately pulled from the DA to be used as firm commits for finality in the rolllups.

 ### Data Availability
 The dev-cluster uses [Celestia](https://github.com/celestiaorg) as the data availability layer and is the ultimate destination of all data that has been ordered by the sequencer network.
 Once written to Celestia, the transaction order is considered final and it is where all data will be pulled from if you need to spin up a new rollup node.